ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 ## Lossy image compression: luma and chroma

 In [Issue 44](https://buttondown.email/laymansguide/archive/lmg-s4-issue-44-image-resolution/), I mentioned that the human eye has 3 types of cones that sense red, green, and blue light.
-What I didn’t mention then is that the human eye is that partly due to the way these cones are distributed, the human eye is more sensitive to differences in brightness (or “**luma**”) than differences in colour (“**chroma**”).
+What I didn’t mention then is that partly due to the way these cones are distributed, the human eye is more sensitive to differences in brightness (or “**luma**”) than differences in colour (“**chroma**”).

 A black-and-white image has only luma information (brightness), while a colour image has both luma and chroma information—you can mathematically separate the data of a colour image into the brightness component (which looks just like a black-and-white photo), and a colour component, which looks like nothing you have ever seen.
 The closest thing to chroma information would be analog colour photo negatives, if you were born early enough to get to see those.